xihongyang1999/xihongyang1999.github.io/_pages/about.md

 - *2020.09 - 2020.11*, [PICO](https://www.picoxr.com/cn), China.

 # 🎖 Honors and Awards
+- *2025.11* I won the China National Scholarship for Phd Students.
 - *2024.11* I won the China National Scholarship for Phd Students.
 - *2024.07* I was awarded the China Scholarship Countil Scholarship.
 - *2022.11* I won the China National Scholarship for Graduate Students.